ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Several topics and issues are specifically out of scope of this work.
 These include the following:

-*  Different treatment of messages that are not authenticated versus those that fail authentication;
+*  Different treatment of messages that are not authenticated (e.g., those that have no DKIM signature or those sent using an RFC5322.From domain for which no DMARC policy record exists) versus those that fail validation;

 *  Evaluation of anything other than RFC5322.From header field;